AIIRWKV/RWKV-RAG/README.md

 ```shell
 streamlit run client.py
 ```
-Open the url that provided by streamlit in the browser,you will see the flowing interface.
+Open the url that provided by streamlit in the browser

 ## Notes